frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 Design
 ------

+Profile scope
+^^^^^^^^^^^^^

+Because profiles are currently stored as configuration for a particular CA subsystem, it follows that LDAP profiles will be stored as attributes of a particular CA or sub-CA subsystem.
+This will be simpler to implement and ensure that deployments prior to, or not using the `Top-level Tree`_ capability can take advantage of LDAP profile storage.

+Relationship to file-based profile storage
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Profile *creation* will store the new profile in LDAP, so that it will be replicated.

+*Modification* of a file-based profile will result in the modified profile being stored in LDAP, so that it will be replicated.
+Consequently, the LDAP profile storage must take precedence over file-based profile storage in the profile lookup process.

+Because LDAP and file-based versions of a single profile may now exist at the same time (the LDAP version being the active version), the behaviour of the *delete profile* operation needs to be clarified.
+Because `System profiles`_ proposes using the shared system profiles (which an instance will not be able to delete), I propose that Dogtag prohibit the deletion of profiles that have a file-based version (whether or not there is also an LDAP version).

+If there is a use case for restoring a profile to the default version distributed or installed by Dogtag (where it exists), a new *restore profile* operation can be implemented.
+This operation would remove the (modified) profile from the LDAP directory.
+The file-based version will then become the active version.
+Attempting to restore a profile that exists *only in LDAP* would be an error.

 LDAP schema
 ^^^^^^^^^^^

-FILL ME IN
+[MORE TO COME]

 ProfileSubsystem
 ^^^^^^^^^^^^^^^^

+Names of classes and methods are indicative and open to discussion.

 Changes to the ``ProfileSubsystem`` class will be necessary.
-Since profiles will now be stored both on the file system (in the case of default or system profiles) and in LDAP, it may be appropriate to move ``ProfileSubsystem`` to ``FileProfileSubsystem`` essentially unchanged, write ``LDAPProfileService implements IProfileSubsystem`` for handling the LDAP profile storage, and implementing a top-level ``AggregatingProfileSubsystem implements IProfileSubsystem`` for dispatching and aggregating calls to one or more ``IProfileSubsystem`` instances as appropriate.
+Since profiles will now be stored both on the file system (in the case of default or system profiles) and in LDAP, it may be appropriate to move ``ProfileSubsystem`` to ``FileProfileSubsystem`` essentially unchanged, introduce ``LDAPProfileSubsystem implements IProfileSubsystem`` for handling the LDAP profile storage, and reimplementing ``ProfileSubsystem`` an an implementation of ``IProfileSubsystem`` that dispatches or aggregates calls to a ``FileProfileSubsystem``, ``LDAPProfileSubsystem`` or both, as appropriate.

-The ``IProfileSubsystem`` API may need some minor changes to facilitate this, e.g. an exception or result type indicating that the implementation is unable to perform some action.
-Though potentially useful, if such changes turn out to be not strictly required to implement LDAP profile storage, they shall be deferred.
+The ``IProfileSubsystem`` API may need some minor changes to facilitate this, e.g. an exception or result type indicating that the implementation is unable to perform some action (e.g. the ``FileProfileSubsystem`` might prohibit deletion; see above).
+If such changes turn out to be not strictly required to implement LDAP profile storage in a clean and safe manner, they shall be deferred.

 API changes
 ^^^^^^^^^^^

-The REST API should not require any changes.
+The REST API should not require any significant changes.
+Minor changes that may be required include:

+* There may be some new failure conditions (e.g., deletion of a particular profile prohibited; see above).
+Appropriate HTTP response status codes and response bodies should be returned.

+* A *restore profile* operation may be required (see above).
+Design of this API change is deferred until it is decided that it is required.

+Any changes to the REST API will be reflected in the Python API.

 Access control considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-FILL ME IN
+Currently, only *Administrators* can create, modify or delete profiles.
+No changes to this access control are proposed.

 Implementation